NREL/buildstockbatch/docs/project_defn.rst

      Multiple costs can be entered and each is multiplied by a cost multiplier, described below.

         - ``value``: A cost for the measure, which will be multiplied by the multiplier.
-        - ``multiplier``: The cost above is multiplied by this value, which is a function of the buiding.
+        - ``multiplier``: The cost above is multiplied by this value, which is a function of the building.
           Since there can be multiple costs, this permits both fixed and variable costs for upgrades that depend on the properties of the baseline building.
           The multiplier needs to be from